Symplectic billiards for pairs of polygons: The symplectic billiard map on pairs of polygons

 \begin{definition} We set $V_0^\pm:=V_\pm$ and define recursively for $i \in \N$

 The filled set of vertices is

 \end{definition}

 \begin{lemma} The set $C$ of critical points and the filled set of vertices $F$ are countable.
-The set $C^\#$ and the discontinuity set $N$ are null sets. \end{lemma}
+The set $C^\#$ is a null set. \end{lemma}

 \begin{proof} There are countably many points in the filled set of vertices $F$ since each subset of the form $V_i^\pm$ has finitely many elements.
 Thus, $C\subset F$ implies that $C$ is countable, too.
-This, in turn, implies that the $C$-grid, that is, the set $C^\#$ is a null set.
-Finally, recall the discontinuity set $N$ is contained in the $C$-grid and hence a null set as well. \end{proof}
+This, in turn, implies that the $C$-grid, that is, the set $C^\#$, is a null set.
+Note that from $N\subset C^\#$, we also again obtain that $N$ is a null set. \end{proof}